maxjanowski/maxjanowski.github.io/_pages/licensing.md

-For the purpose of non-commercial performance: The Max Janowski Society grants you the right to distribute copies of these files (in printed or electronic form) within your own chorus or performing organization, and use them for your own non-commercial performances.
+For the purpose of non-commercial performance: The Max Janowski Society grants you the right to distribute copies of these files (in printed or electronic form) within your own chorus or performing organization, and use them for your own non-commercial live performances.
 This right is not transferable or assignable.
 Edition files may not be uploaded to any internet site that makes the files accessible to people outside your chorus or performing organization.